gudatr/libpq-node-perf/README.md

 ### Prepare Identifiers
 You can choose names for your prepared queries of course, but normally you would not care about the concrete name.
-You can generate an alias for your query that is unique and as small as possible using
+You can generate an alias for your query that is unique and as small as possible

 ```javascript
 let identifier = pool.GetPrepareIdentifier();
 ```